Friend or Foe (album)

 Friend or Foe is the debut solo album by English singer and musician Adam Ant, released in October 1982 by Epic Records in the United States and CBS Records elsewhere.
-The album peaked at number 5 in the UK, Adam Ant's highest charting solo album in his homeland and number 16 in the US, the highest charting album in America of Ant's entire career (both solo and with Adam and the Ants.)
+The album peaked at number 5 in the UK, Adam Ant's highest charting solo album in his homeland and number 16 in the US, the highest-charting album in America of Ant's entire career (both solo and with Adam and the Ants.)

+"Much of the Friend Or Foe album is an invigorating and unusual mix of Burundi drumming and swing rhythms," writes Tom Ewing of Freaky Trigger, "and 'Goody Two Shoes' is the most infectious example."